miurahr/py7zr/README.rst

 - A feature handling symbolic link is basically compatible with 'p7zip' implementation, but not work with original 7-zip because the original does not implement the feature.

-- You need to run `pip install py7zr[zstd]` to enable zstandard support.
+- You need to run `pip install py7zr[zstd]` to enable ZStandard support.

+- You need to run `pip install py7zr[ppmd]` to enable PPMd support.

 Dependencies
 ============